jimhigson/oboe.js/writing/main/6_Conclusion.md

 JSONPath expressions may be tested.
 However, in most cases memory could be freed if the parsed content were stored only so far as is required to test against the patterns which have actually been registered.
+For typical use cases I expect this would allow large subtrees to be unlinked inside Oboe, particularly once they have matched a pattern and have already been handed over to the application callbacks.
+Likewise,
-For typical use cases I expect this would allow large sub-trees to be unlinked inside Oboe, particularly once they have matched a pattern and have already been handed over to the application callbacks.
-Likewise, the current implementation takes a rather brute force approach when examining node for pattern matches: check every registered JSONPath expression against every node and path that are found in the JSON.
-For many expressions we are able to know there is no possibility of matching a JSON tree, either because we have already matched or because the the current node's ancestors already mandate failure.
-A more sophisticated programme might disregard provably unsatisfiable handlers for the duration of a subtree.
-Either of these changes would involve some rather difficult programming and because matching is fast enough I think brute force is the best approach for the time being.
+the current implementation takes a rather brute force approach when examining nodes for pattern matches by checking every registered JSONPath expression against every node parsed from the JSON.
+For many expressions we should be able to say that there will be no matches inside a particular JSON subtree, either because we have already matched or because the the subtree's ancestors will invariably fail.

-During JSONPath matching much of the computation is repeated.
-For example, matching the expression `b.*` against many children of a common parent will repeat the same test, checking if the parent's name is 'b', for each child node.
-Because the JSONPath matching is stateless, recursive and side-effect free there is a potential to cut out repeated computation by using a functional cache.
-This would reduce the overall amount of computation needed for JSONPath expressions with common substrings to their left side or nodes with a common ancestry.
-Current Javascript implementations make it difficult to manage a functional cache, or caches in general, from inside the language itself because there is no way to occupy only the unused memory.
-Weak references are proposed in ECMAScript 6 but currently only experimentally supported[^5].
-For future development they would be ideal.

-The nodes which Oboe hands to callbacks are mutable meaning that potentially the correct workings of the library could be broken if the containing application carelessly alters them.
-Newer implementations of Javascript allows a whole object to be made immutable, or just certain properties via an immutability decorator and the `defineProperty` method.
-This would probably be an improvement.
+A more sophisticated
+implementation might subdue provably unsatisfiable handlers until the SAX parser leaves that subtree.

 [^1]: http://mattgemmell.com/2011/07/25/network-link-conditioner-in-lion/